alphagov/government-service-design-manual/service-manual/phases/discovery.md

 # Timescales

-The phase should not take longer than 4-8 weeks.
+The phase should not take longer than 4 to 8 weeks.
 During the final week you should be setting up the broad scope of a project and an initial set of [user stories](/service-manual/agile/writing-user-stories.html) (also known as a backlog) to deliver against.
 This is known as an 'inception'.
 At the end of the phase a decision should be made whether to proceed to the [alpha phase](/service-manual/phases/alpha.html).

 ## Outputs